Flight and expulsion of Germans (1944–1950): "War children" of German ancestry in Western and Northern Europe

-In countries occupied by Nazi Germany during the war, sexual relations between Wehrmacht soldiers and local women resulted in the birth of significant numbers of children.
+In countries occupied by Nazi Germany during the war, sexual relations between Wehrmacht soldiers and local women (including rape and voluntary relationships) resulted in the birth of significant numbers of children.
 Relationships between German soldiers and local women were particularly common in countries whose population was not dubbed "inferior" (Untermensch) by the Nazis.
 After the Wehrmacht's withdrawal, these women and their children of German descent were often ill-treated.

 Legacy of the expulsions

 With at least 12 million Germans directly involved, possibly 14 million or more, it was the largest movement or transfer of any single ethnic population in European history and the largest among the post-war expulsions in Central and Eastern Europe (which displaced 20 to 31 million people in total).

 The exact number of Germans expelled after the war is still unknown, because most recent research provides a combined estimate which includes those who were evacuated by the German authorities, fled or were killed during the war.
 It is estimated that between 12 and 14 million German citizens and foreign ethnic Germans and their descendants were displaced from their homes.
 The exact number of casualties is still unknown and is difficult to establish due to the chaotic nature of the last months of the war.
 Census figures placed the total number of ethnic Germans still living in Eastern Europe in 1950, after the major expulsions were complete, at approximately 2.6 million, about 12 percent of the pre-war total.

-The events have been usually classified as population transfer or as ethnic cleansing.
+The events have been usually classified as population transfer, or as ethnic cleansing.
 R.J.
 Rummel has classified these events as democide, and a few scholars go as far as calling it a genocide.
 Polish sociologist and philosopher Lech Nijakowski objects to the term "genocide" as inaccurate agitprop.